These Foreplay Ideas Will Make Sex Even Better

 Oral Sex

 Like manual stimulation, oral sex is a form of sex — and it can also be used as a form of foreplay before another sex act.
-However you see oral, use your tongue to tease your partner’s clit or penis head, and for more fun, get your hands involved, too.
+However you see oral, use your tongue to tease your partner’s clit, penis head, or anus, and for more fun, get your hands involved, too.